 Chewing and the production of saliva both help with digestion.
-Chewing breaks down food into smaller components increases the surface area for digestive enzymes.
-Saliva in some species contains salivary amylase which start the of carbohydrate process digestion.
-Dogs, cats, sheep and goats do not have salivary amylase.
+Chewing breaks down food into smaller components and increases the surface area for digestive enzymes.
+Saliva in some species contains salivary amylase which start the of process carbohydrate digestion.
+Dogs, cats, sheep and